What is the process of cross-linking in PCR Cross-Linked Shrink Film production?

 Energy Savings: The production of PCR cross-linked shrink film requires less energy compared to manufacturing virgin plastic resins from raw materials.
 Recycling plastic materials consumes less energy than producing plastics from scratch, resulting in energy savings and reduced greenhouse gas emissions associated with fossil fuel extraction and processing.

-Greenhouse Gas Emissions Reduction: Using PCR cross-linked shrink film helps reduce greenhouse gas emissions by decreasing reliance on fossil fuels and energy-intensive manufacturing processes.
+PCR cross-linked shrink film helps reduce greenhouse gas emissions by decreasing reliance on fossil fuels and energy-intensive manufacturing processes.
 By recycling plastic waste and avoiding the extraction and processing of virgin materials, the carbon footprint associated with plastic production is reduced, contributing to climate change mitigation efforts.

 Landfill Diversion: By incorporating recycled materials into packaging, PCR cross-linked shrink film helps divert plastic waste from landfills and incineration facilities, where it can take centuries to decompose and may release harmful pollutants into the environment.
 Instead, recycled plastics are repurposed into valuable packaging materials, extending their useful lifespan and minimizing environmental impact.

-Water Conservation: The production of PCR cross-linked shrink film from recycled materials consumes less water compared to the extraction and processing of virgin plastic resins.
+PCR cross-linked shrink film from recycled materials consumes less water compared to the extraction and processing of virgin plastic resins.
 By recycling plastics, water resources are conserved, reducing the environmental footprint associated with water-intensive manufacturing processes.